 - Commercial potential (e.g. impact, time to market)

-- The IPR and legal situation for the research findings behind the project
+- The IPR and legal situation and regulatory strategy for the research findings behind the project

-The call for the BII Incubation Program follows the below schedule:
+The call for the Creation House Program follows the schedule below: